Connecting to prior knowledge

 • common nouns, personal pronouns and proper nouns.

 Anaphora is when a theme or concept is stressed through repetition at the beginning of successive clauses.
-The author uses repetition of the word warm.
+In Baby Business, Seymour repeats the word ‘warm’.
 Ask the class to think about the use of repetition in the text to consider the reason that the author has used this strategy.

-• Warm smoke from the fire on your feet to connect you to Country. (verb = to connect)
+1. Warm smoke from the fire on your feet to connect you to Country.

-• Keep your Mudjin and Country close to your heart. (verb = keep)
+2. Keep your Mudjin and Country close to your heart.

-• Give back what you can and help your Mudjin and Nura when they need it. (verb = give back, help, need)
+4. Give back what you can and help your Mudjin and Nura when they need it.

-Once the whole class has helped to identify the seven sentences, systematically work through each sentence and identify the verb that relates to Nura or Country (see bolded text).
-Discuss how the character of Nura or Country is associated with different processes such as doing (to connect, keep, care, cares, give back, help, need, let begin) and relating verbs (does not belong, belong).
+Once the whole class has helped to identify the seven sentences, systematically work through each sentence and identify the verb that relates to Nura or Country (underlined above).
+Discuss how the character of Nura or Country is associated with different processes such as doing (‘to connect’, ‘keep’, ‘care’, ‘give back’, ‘help’, ‘need’, ‘let begin’) and relating (‘does not belong’, ‘belong’).
 Nura or Country is constructed as active (doing verbs) and relating to senses of belonging.
 These are traits of something that is living.

-Students list the Indigenous words used (PDF, 140KB) and their English meanings.
-What types of words are they? e.g. nouns, adjectives?
+Students now list the Darug words used (PDF, 140KB) and their English equivalent.
+What types of words are they (e.g. nouns, adjectives)?

 Rich assessment task

 Students reflect and comment on the learning in the text.
-What have we learnt from reading Baby Business?
-Prompt students to focus on the topic of babies, child rearing and cultural celebrations.
-Students search for other books with similar topics and record in a reading log.
-After a whole class demonstration, students use a Venn diagram to compare two of the texts.
+What have they learnt from reading Baby Business?
+Prompt them to focus on the topic of babies, child rearing and cultural celebrations.

 Story mapping